What Is Aesthetic Realism?

 Aesthetic Realism is education, true and kind, about the world and the human self, our hopes and possibilities.
 It explains, as nothing else has been able to, the questions we have about life, happiness, love.
 You will find here articles by me that have been presented to audiences at public seminars in NYC, about what causes pain in love, and what love truly is, the fight between selfishness and generosity, and much more!

-I grew up near Cincinnati, majored in English Literature at Denison University, and moved to New York where I first attended an Aesthetic Realism seminar.
-I was electrified by the honesty and scholarship of the speakers, and what they were saying about art and life.
+I grew up in the village of Glendale, Ohio, northwest of Cincinnati, graduated from Denison University, and moved to New York City.
+That’s where I first attended an Aesthetic Realism seminar.
+I was electrified by the honesty & scholarship of the speakers, and what they were saying about art and life.

 I began to study these principles, stated by Eli Siegel, which are the basis of the philosophy Aesthetic Realism: